 Sustainability refers to the capacity of a society to meet current needs without degrading the ecological, social, and economic systems on which the society will rely for meeting future needs.
 Established in 1999, the Sustainability and Environmental Studies (SENS) Program is an important part of Berea College’s efforts to develop a sustainable campus.

-SENS is an interdisciplinary academic program centered one ecological design – the purposeful integration of human actions with the structures and functions of the natural world.
+SENS is an interdisciplinary academic program centered on ecological design – the purposeful integration of human actions with the structures and functions of the natural world.
 The goal of SENS is to help its students acquire the knowledge and practical skills necessary to prosper in a world that faces unprecedented threats to environmental and economic well-being, while contributing to the development of resilient communities and a sustainable society.

 SENS courses emphasize experiential learning, and the inclusion administratively of SENS in Division II facilitates close collaboration with other “hands on” programs including Agriculture and Natural Resources, Technology and Industrial Arts, Business, and Computer Science.
 Serving as a living laboratory for teaching and research, the SENS House Complex – 1.5 acres within the Berea College Ecovillage – includes an ecologically-designed residence (SENS House), an aquaponics facility, the Natural Building Shelter, edible landscapes, and a permaculture food forest.
-The eight students in the SENS labor program operate and maintain these facilities and play a key role in their use for teaching and outreach.
+The nine students in the SENS labor program operate and maintain these facilities and play a key role in their use for teaching and outreach.

 Other College assets including the College farm and gardens, and the 8000 acres of College forest with several reservoirs, ponds, and streams, serve as ecological laboratories for SENS classes, internships and projects.
 The landscapes and human communities of Appalachia offer endless opportunities for student engagement in efforts to increase community resilience, and the on-going “greening” of the Berea campus provides another set of experiential learning opportunities.